 Neyland Yacht Haven is a marina situated in Westfield Pill.
 It is owned and operated by Yacht Havens Limited.
-The marina has 420 berths and can accommodate any vessel up to 25 metres in length and with a draught up to 2.5 metres.
+The marina has 420 berths and can accommodate any vessel up to 25 metres in length and with a draft up to 2.5 metres.
 There are 2 basins separated by a tidal sill.
 The lower basin allows access at all states of the tide.
-Access to the upper basin is achievable up to 4 hours either side of high tide, depending on draught.
+Access to the upper basin is achievable up to 4 hours either side of high water, depending on draft.
 Visitor berths and waiting pontoons are made available where possible.

-Facilities at the marina and on Brunel Quay include:
+Facilities at the marina include:

-- Fully serviced boatyards

-- Hoist lifts

-- · Chandlery with bottled gas available
+- Chandlery

-- Boat repairs

-- · Rigging and GRP specialists

-- Petrol & diesel fuel berth
+- Bottled gas from the Marina Office

 - Waste disposal

-- Sailmakers

 - Brokerage

 - Training providers

-- WiFi Broadband
+- Wi-Fi Broadband

 - Showers and laundry

+- Floating Holiday Pods

+- Cycle Hire

 - Electricity and water on pontoons

 - Restaurant and bar

 - Café

 - Free car parking for berth holders

-- 24 hour CCTV coverage
+- 24-hour CCTV coverage